hargoniX/master/thesis/thesis.typ

 useful, many Lean formalizations do not require them at all.
 Thus, handling a smaller fragment of Lean can still yield a tool that is useful for many Lean users.

-This fragment is akin to a "dependently typed @HOL" restriction of Lean.
+This fragment is akin to a "Lean with ML-style polymorphism".
 It supports only rank 1 polymorphism, maintains a clearly decidable separation of types, values, propositions, and proofs, and forbids type-producing functions.
 The consequence of these requirements for the expression syntax is the need for a clear distinction between $"Prop"$ and $"Type" u$, given by the following